daattali/beautiful-jekyll/_drafts/automatically-install-cni-in-new-kubernetes-cluster-with-cluster-api.md

     kubectl apply -f calico-configmap.yaml

-### ClusterResourceSet
+### 2 - ClusterResourceSet

 The [**ClusterResourceSet**](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200220-cluster-resource-set.md) is a feature of the Cluster API project that lets you automatically install a resource to a newly created cluster.
 The current use cases are mostly for CNI (network) and CSI (storage provider).

 In our case, we apply the Calico CNI through a ConfigMap that contains the latest manifest.
 The ClusterResourceSet object is applied to a cluster through a **matchLabel**.
 Which is similar to how you tie pods to a service for instance except here we use a **ClusterSelector** tag.

-The clusterResourceSet takes the following form. the ConfigMap named calico-configmap is applied to all clusters with the label "cni: calico".
-Note that you want to pay attention to namespaces and try to keep all these resources together.
+the ConfigMap named calico-configmap is applied to all clusters with the label "cni: calico".
+Again, you need to pay attention to namespaces and want to keep all these resources together.

+* **Create a clusterResourceSet yaml manifest with this content (adjusted to your needs).
+You can name it calico-clusterResourceSet.yaml for instance.**

+You may want to double check the apiVersion with "kubectl api-resources" as these things change quite frequently.

     ---
     apiVersion: addons.cluster.x-k8s.io/v1alpha3
     kind: ClusterResourceSet
     metadata:
       name: calico
-      namespace: cluster-50
     spec:
       clusterSelector:
         matchLabels: